Two (2) city council seats will be up for election in 2021. Please contact the Elmore County election offices for additional information.

 Candidate InformationBack to Top

-As previously stated above the Elected offices available in 2019 are Mayor and 2 council seats (all four year terms).
-The additional two council seats will stand for election again in 2021.
+As previously stated above the Elected offices available in 2021 are 2 council seats (both four year terms).
+The additional two council seats and the seat for Mayor will stand for election again in 2023.

 Mayor and Council-members are required to attend regular meetings of the City Council on the second and fourth Mondays of each month, starting at 6:00 p.m.
 Issues can be complex and range from wastewater, water, streets, and public safety, to planning and zoning issues like plat approval and street vacations, to issues of personnel and the review and passage of resolutions and ordinances.
 Council agendas and information packets are prepared by the City Clerk the Friday before each Council meeting.
 During some months, there are special meetings or work sessions which you will also be required to attend.
 Budget preparation can entail several special meetings, beginning in March of each year and completing in July.
 The City fiscal year runs from October 1st through September 30th of each year.
 Council-members are also appointed by the Mayor to serve as liaisons to different advisory boards or committees in the community, such as the Parks & Recreation Board; DIGIT; Library Board; Airport Board; Traffic Safety Board; Historical Museum; and Arts Council.
 These boards meet on set days each month and it is compulsory for Council liaisons to attend these board meetings.
 In addition they may also be assigned as a liaison to a City department not covered by a board, such as City Hall, Public Works, Fire Department; and Police Department.

 Candidates for elective city offices are nominated by declaration.
 A Declaration of Candidacy must be completed and returned to the City Clerk along with (1) a Petition of Candidacy signed by not less than five (5) registered qualified electors; or (2) a nonrefundable filing fee of forty dollars ($40.00).